 The internal operation of the Control Layer depends on the decision-theoretic framework which is selected by the user as a model for a particular system.
 For each of these frameworks, the Control Layer functionality is implemented by a suitably defined (multi)agent controller.
 Currently, MDM provides ready-to-use controllers for MDPs and POMDPs operating according to deterministic policies, which are assumed to be computed outside of ROS/MDM (using, for example, MADP).

+For POMDPs, the Control Layer can also perform belief updates internally1.
+Con-

-For POMDPs, the Control Layer can also perform belief updates internally.
-Consequently, in such a case, the stochastic model of the problem (its transition and observation probabilities) must typically also be passed as an input to the controller (an exception is discussed in Section 7.3.3).
+1Belief updates are performed internally if the POMDP Control Layer is connected to the output of an Observation Layer, which is the default case.
+Alternatively, POMDP Control Layers can also accept belief states directly, in which case no updates are carried out (see Section 7.3.3.1) sequently, in such a case, the stochastic model of the problem (its transition and observation probabilities) must typically also be passed as an input to the controller (an exception is discussed in Section 7.3.3).
 The system model is also used to validate the number of states/actions/observations defined in the System Abstraction and Action Layers.